exact/elle/README.md

 It provides a set of utilities and methods that make Go development faster and more efficient, especially for complex operations.

-**Note: This project is intended for personal use cases, if anyone finds it useful I'm happy but this serves mostly for peer review and improvement.**

 ## ✨ Features

 - 🧼 **Simple** - Very simple syntax that makes coding fun